-Carson, Calif., December 7, 2018 – In May, unified and undisputed welterweight champion Cecilia Braekhus of Norway became the first woman to win as a professional on HBO Boxing.
+Carson, Calif., December 7, 2018 – Unified and undisputed welterweight champion Cecilia Braekhus of Norway became the first woman to win as a professional on HBO Boxing in May.
 On Saturday, December 8, Braekhus may also become the last woman and last person ever to win a fight on HBO Boxing, after 45 years and 1,119 televised bouts.

 HBO Boxing is ending its 45-year run of boxing broadcasts at Southern California’s favorite boxing venue, the StubHub Center in Carson, California.
-It is both the end of an era and the launch of a new one where women’s professional boxing is concerned.
-The “Boxing After Dark” tripleheader features two women’s championship bouts, with another women’s bout on the non-televised undercard.
+It is both the end of an era, and the launch of a new one where women’s professional boxing is concerned.
+The “Boxing After Dark” tripleheader features two women’s championship bouts, with another women’s fight on the non-televised undercard.

 Tripleheader features two women’s championship bouts